 Much as it would be tempting not to ever leave such wonderful surroundings you cannot miss the chance to discover the wonders of Cuzco.
 It is a fantastic place to simply wander at your own pace, ambling through the cobbled streets soaking up the atmosphere, browsing through the handicraft shops, admiring the beautiful colonial architecture, spotting Inca remains and visiting the local market that is always full of life.

-Peru, the land of amazing food, fascinating Inca ruins, breathtaking scenery and colorful, vibrant markets –and wonderful hotels from which to enjoy it all.
+Peru, the land of amazing food, fascinating Inca ruins, breathtaking scenery and colourful, vibrant markets –and wonderful hotels from which to enjoy it all.
 I’ll be back!